 As glaucoma is more common if you're over 40, it's important to have an eye test at least every two years from this age onwards.
-It's also important to be tested regularly if you're at risk of developing glaucoma, for example if a family member has it or you have diabetes.
+It's important to be tested regularly if you're at risk of developing glaucoma, for example if you have a close family member with the condition.

-- look at your optic nerve by shining a light from a torch instrument into your eye
+- look at your optic nerve by shining a light from a torch into your eye

 - look at the thickness of your cornea